-- 2-3.1 All candidates must attend a mandatory candidates' meeting.
-Candidates not present at the mandatory candidates' meeting will be disqualified if they are unable to show compelling circumstances the Elections Department.
-If candidate chooses to appeal, a written letter must be given to the Elections Department within 24 hours of the meeting to show compelling circumstances. - 2-3.2 The Elections Department has the right to call subsequent candidates' meetings. - 2-3.3 Candidates shall receive forty-eight (48) hours notice before any subsequent candidates' meetings. - 2-3.4 All forms must be received by the date and times set by the Elections Department. - 2-3.5 Candidates shall be held responsible for knowing any and all information presented or distributed at the mandatory candidates' meeting, any subsequent meetings, or by memorandum. - 2-3.6 No write-in candidates will be permitted.
+- 2-3.1 The Elections Department has the right to call subsequent candidates' meetings. - 2-3.2 All candidates must attend a mandatory candidates' meeting at their respective location. - A. Candidates not present at the mandatory candidates' meeting will be disqualified if they are unable to show compelling circumstances to the Elections Department.

+- B. If a candidate is unable to attend the mandatory meeting at their respective location due to compelling circumstances they must notify the Elections Department at least one (1) business day prior to the meeting.
+Plans must be made with the Assistant Elections Commissioner at their respective location to attend a mandatory candidates' meeting at another ASU location. - C. If a candidate chooses to appeal, a written letter must be given to the Elections Department within twenty-four (24) hours of the meeting to show compelling circumstances. - 2-3.3 Candidates shall receive two (2) business days notice before any candidates' meetings. - 2-3.4 All forms must be received by the date and times set by the Elections Department. - 2-3.5 Candidates shall be held responsible for knowing any and all information presented or distributed at the mandatory candidates' meeting, any subsequent meetings, or by memorandum. - 2-3.6 No write-in candidates will be permitted.